 Please note that unfortunately no dogs, other than those that have been invited by The Kennel Club and Assistance Dogs, are permitted into the show.

-The overseas lounge or The Kennel Club’s main information stand are able to deal with all export enquiries.
+The Kennel Club’s main information stand are able to deal with all export enquiries.

 There is a first aid centre situated on the Piazza at the NEC.